RAMilewski/M600-Fix/README.md

-# FixM600.py - Improves/fixes PrusaSlicer Color Change Problem
+# FixM600.py - Fixes PrusaSlicer Color Change Problem

 The default behavior of PrusaSlicer 2.5.x and 2.6 (at least through Alpha 6) does the color change at the end of the layer - before traveling to the next print position of the next layer.
 This can leave a blob in the previous layer when the printer resumes after color change.